 The life-size dolls that depict people, are dressed in discarded clothing and to portray the faces Chapet uses masks, what according to him is the toughest part to do, beacuse where he lives these are not so easy to obtain.

-The charm of the site consists in the movements of the creations that populate it, a capacity that has especially been devised by Chapet to amuse people.
+The site derives its charm from the movements of the creations that populate it, a capacity that has especially been devised by Chapet to amuse people.